freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/data-types/index.md

 ### double:

-double data type is a double-precision 64-bit IEEE 754 floating point.
+double data type is a double-precision 64-bit [IEEE 754 floating point](http://steve.hollasch.net/cgindex/coding/ieeefloat.html).
+This data type is generally the default choice.
+This data type should never be used for precise values, such as currency.

     Wrapper Class: Double